fwojcik/smhasher3/README.md

 try, and so the improbability is much lower.
 Indeed, 19 is around 2^4, and the first reported result is about 4 powers of 2 worse than the second (7 - 3), as expected.

-Unfortunately, not all tests in SMHasher3 support p-value reporting yet, although most do.
-I hope to fix this in the future.
+All non-deprecated tests in SMHasher3 support p-value reporting.

 Performance
 -----------